glentner/python-102/docs/source/tutorial/commandline.rst

 Manual Pages
 ^^^^^^^^^^^^

-In addition to having a usage and help statement printable from the command-line, if your tool has a lot of features, it might be a good idea to also include a manual page (or `manpage` for short).
+In addition to having a usage and help statement printable from the command line, if your tool has a lot of features, it might be a good idea to also include a manual page (or `manpage` for short).
 This is in fact particular to Unix-like platforms, but typically in research computing this is the case anyways.

 Manual pages are provided by files stored in directories on your ``MANPATH``.
-The ``man`` command looks for these files and parses their special syntax to present nicely formatted page-able output at the command-line.
+The ``man`` command looks for these files and parses their special syntax to present nicely formatted page-able output at the command line.
 Writing one of these files can be a challenge because of this particular syntax.

 Fortunately, Sphinx makes creating manual pages for your project much easier!
 We can create